-We are very keen for photos of orchids, orchids, lillies and native peas.
+Keep your eye out for orchids, orchids, lilies and native peas.
 Below are a few threatened species you might be lucky to come across.

 - Small Purple-pea - A small perennial herb, which, when flowering, can grow to 30 cm tall.
 The leaves are almost hairless and divided into up to six pairs of 10 mm long, very narrow leaflets, each with a pointed tip.
 There is also a single leaflet at the end of each divided leaf.